TheGuyFromTheApprentice/ActiveGraphNetworks/AGN_UV_Filter.md

 ### About Active Graph Networks (AGN)
 **Active Graph Networks (AGN)** are a novel framework that models data as nodes and relationships, allowing dynamic and hierarchical reasoning in multi-dimensional contexts.
 This UV filter example showcases AGN's potential to analyze and structure real-time video data, providing a glimpse into its broader applications in fields like computer vision, AI, and interactive media.

-For more details, check out the full repository: [ActiveGraphNetworks](https://github.com/YourRepoName/ActiveGraphNetworks).
+For more details, check out the full repository: [ActiveGraphNetworks](https://github.com/ConicuConsulting/ActiveGraphNetworks).

----

-Feel free to edit and adapt this as needed to fit your tone or the specifics of your repo!